 The University of Maine at Augusta collaborates with MaineGeneral Medical Center to offer the MLT Program.
 In addition to the laboratory at MaineGeneral Medical Center, many other hospital laboratories serve as clinical training sites for the UMA MLT students.
-Please contact the UMA MLT Program Co-Director for more information regarding clinical affiliates.
+Please contact the UMA MLT program administration for more information regarding clinical affiliates.

 Clinical Site Availability